SoftwareAG/OAuth_Custom_Rest_Connector/README.md

 # Downloads / Assets

-You could find the export of Integration, along with Connector definitions in **assets/integration**.
+You could find the export of Flowservice, along with Connector definitions in **assets/integration**.

 ## How to use/test